24 minutes with Shawna X

 Mo: What's something you initially took for granted and now value?

 Shawna: I take a lot of things for granted. [both laughing] I take my parents for granted, for sure.
-It's something that I'm realising now.
+It's something that I'm realizing now.
 As I'm an adult I'm like, "Wow.
-I didn't realise how much they sacrificed for me."
+I didn't realize how much they sacrificed for me."
 That's a big one.
 Another one is the fact that I get to have fun when I work and it doesn't feel like work.
 When I was in advertising and various soul-sucking jobs, I was really pumped to get out of my job to work on my personal projects that ultimately carved my path.
 Majority of why I can do what I'm doing now is because of the self-initiated projects I made for myself while connecting with people in similar fields—that helped me a lot.
-So I definitely didn't realise what a value that was and how much I enjoyed it.
+So I definitely didn't realize what a value that was and how much I enjoyed it.
 I'm just amazed that I'm able to do what I am now, and have a lot of fun.
 Some of it I get paid for and some I don't, but that's totally okay.

 Shawna: I took my school for granted, for sure.
 After I graduated I was about to work in San Francisco but then a professor, who I still really admire, was like, "Hey, I actually think that you should try our bachelor of fine arts in digital art program.
 We'll waive all your undergraduate prerequisites so you can just enroll."
 I did that, and it was basically the reason why I'm doing what I'm now doing, otherwise I probably would've gone to something corporate.
 I think in school, I just didn't know how to take advantage of all the resources.
 I could've learned how to use 3D for 3D printing I was given so many opportunity to learn and push myself, but never did.

-Shawna: A lot of people take school for granted because you don't realise how many resources there is!
+Shawna: A lot of people take school for granted because you don't realize how many resources there is!
 You can learn to collaborate or use a tool for you that'll be vital for you later on.

 Mo: Before college did you know what you wanted to do?
 Or was it discovering during your time in college?